smartdevicelink/sdl_evolution/proposals/0282-screen-manager-alerts.md

 - (instancetype)initWithPhoneticSpeechSynthesizerString:(NSString *)phoneticString phoneticType:(SDLSpeechCapabilities)phoneticType;

 /**
- Add additional SDLFiles holding data or pointing to a file on the file system.
+ Add additional `SDLFile`s holding data or pointing to a file on the file system.
 When this object is passed to an `Alert` or `Speak`, the file will be uploaded if it is not already, then played if the system supports that feature.

  @param audioFiles An array of audio file to be played by the system */